 Haida Gwaii Institute (HGI) operates within the traditional, ancestral, and ancestral territory of the Haida Nation.
 We collaborate with the Council of the Haida Nation (CHN), Skidegate Band Council, Old Massett Village Council, and the larger Haida community, in the development and delivery of HGI courses and programs.

-HGI operates within the unceded ancestral territory of the Haida Nation.
-We work closely with the Council of the Haida Nation (CHN), the Skidegate Band Council and the Old Massett Village Council in the development and delivery of the Haida Gwaii Semesters.
+The Haida Gwaii Institute operates within the traditional, ancestral and unceded territory of the Haida Nation.
+We work to collaborate with the Council of the Haida Nation, Skidegate Band Council, the Old Massett Village Council, and the wider Haida community in the development and delivery of our programs.
+We extend our deep gratitude for this support.

 We value the participation of Indigenous students and acknowledge the important contribution they make to the collective learning experience.
-We strive for diversity and hope to engage more Indigenous students (as well as staff and faculty) as our organization continues to grow.
+We strive for diversity and inclusion, and hope to engage more Indigenous students (as well as staff and faculty!) as our organization continues to grow.

 Pathways to participation for Indigenous students: